-The systematic pointing error has been studied by comparing the input values of $\zeta_x$ and $\zeta_y$ with the values of these quantities from the fit to the simulated data.
-The values of $\Delta \zeta_x = \zeta_x^{\text{Thrown}} - \zeta_x^{\text{Fit}}$ were found for each simulated event and fit to a straight line as a function of $\zeta_x^{\text{Thrown}}$ and of $\zeta_x^{\text{Fit}}$ (and similarly for $\zeta_y$ ).
+The systematic pointing error has been studied by comparing the input values of ζ_x and ζ_y with the values of these quantities from the fit to the simulated data.
+The values of $\Delta \zeta_x = \zeta_x^{Thrown} - \zeta_x^{Fit}$ were found for each simulated event and fit to a straight line as a function of ζ_x^{Thrown} and of ζ_x^{Fit} (and similarly for ζ_y).
 These fits yield the systematic error as a function of the true incident angle, and the reconstructed angle, respectively.
 The former is the actual systematic error: the latter can be used to correct the systematic error event-by-event.
-Figure 1 shows a typical plot of $\Delta \zeta_y$ vs. $\zeta_y^{\text{Fit}}$ .
-The departure from linearity at both ends of the plot is an artifact due to the fact that events were only generated up to $\theta = 45^\circ$ .
+Figure 1 shows the dependence of the systematic error on N{Fit}, the number of PMTs participating in the fit to the shower direction: the effect is largest for events with small values of N{Fit}, as expected.
 It is important to note that the systematic pointing error should result in the moon shadow appearing too far south and smeared somewhat in the east-west direction, after averaging over a full transit of the moon.

 Figure 2 shows two-dimensional plots of the simulated shadow of the moon from reconstructed events that would be blocked by the moon, before and after correcting for the systematic pointing error.
 Note that the southward displacement of the uncorrected shadow is removed by the correction, and that the corrected shadow is less smeared.
-In addition, the corrected shadow is displaced $\sim 0.3^{\circ}$ to the west by the geomagnetic field, and there is a hint of a low rigidity tail farther to the west.
-These effects are more easily seen in Figure 3, which shows projections of the shadow on the declination ( $\delta$ ) and right ascension ( $\alpha$ ) times $\cos(\delta)$ axes.
-Note that the uncorrected distributions are ~10% wider than the corrected distributions, and that the correction centers the shadow in $\delta$ .
-The asymmetry in the $\alpha$ distribution illustrates the effect of the geomagnetic field on low rigidity events: it is essentially unaffected by the correction.
+In addition, the corrected shadow is displaced ~0.5° to the west by the geomagnetic field, and there is a hint of a low rigidity tail farther to the west.
+These effects are more easily seen in Figure 3, which shows projections of the shadow on the right ascension (α) and declination (δ) axes.
+Note that the uncorrected distributions are ~10% wider than the corrected distributions, and that the correction centers the shadow in δ .
+The asymmetry in the α distribution illustrates the effect of the geomagnetic field on low rigidity events.

-Figure 4 shows the projection onto the $\alpha\cos(\delta)$ axis for the uncorrected simulated moon shadow for proton, helium, and nitrogen primaries separately.
-The energy spectra and number of helium and nitrogen primaries are simulated to reproduce the measured [15,16] cosmic-ray fluxes for light and medium-weight nuclei.
-Figure 4 shows that most of the shadow and virtually all of its geomagnetic offset are due to primary protons.
+Figure 4 shows the projection onto the α axis for the uncorrected moon shadow for proton, helium, and nitrogen primaries separately.
+The energy spectra and number of helium and nitrogen primaries thrown reproduce the measured [15,16] cosmic-ray fluxes for light and medium-weight nuclei.
+This shows that most of the shadow and virtually all of its geomagnetic offset are due to primary protons.
 Table 1 summarizes the results for the different species.
 It is perhaps surprising that the geomagnetic deflection is greater for proton events than for heavier primaries.
-While the heavier primaries have larger charges, the effective area of Milagrito falls off much more steeply at low energies for them than for protons [13] so that their average rigidity is higher than that of protons.
+While the heavier primaries have larger charges, the effective area of Milagrito falls off much more steeply at low energies for them than for protons [13] so that events with lower rigidity, which are most strongly deflected, are overwhelmingly due to protons.

-Species Spectral Index Fraction of Events Median Rigidity Most Probable Deflection
+Species Spectral Fraction of Events Median Rigidity Most Probable Deflection

+Index

 Protons -2.80 68% 2.4 TV/c -0.26°

 Helium -2.64 28% 10.0 TV/c -0.09°

-Nitrogen -2.67 4% 15.1 TV/c -0.05°
+Nitrogen -2.67 4% 15.1 TV/c -0.25°

 All 100% 2.7 TV/c -0.23°